The 6th ICDM Workshop on High Dimensional Data Mining

 lead to increasingly high dimensional data sets in all areas of science,

 engineering and businesses.
-These include genomics and proteomics, biomedical
+These include genomics and proteomics, biomedical imaging,

 For a number of reasons, classical data analysis methods inadequate, questionable, or inefficient at best when faced with high dimensional data spaces: